ALP2023/tictactoe/Documents/Step8_ShortAnswer.md

 modify_list(items)
 print(items)

+Output is ['original', 'new']. modify_list function appends the item "new" to the list

 5. In Python even though variables created within a function are local, there are still situations where you can modify data outside the scope with a local variable.
 Explain this anomaly and relate it to both mutability and pass by reference.